Where Is Desirability's Place In The Modern Age?

 “

-Desire and beauty can’t be reduced to interpersonal relationships; they need to be understood and contextualized in terms of national identity and global markets.
+Desire and beauty can't be reduced to interpersonal relationships; they need to be understood and contextualised in terms of national identity and global markets.

 ”

-But even then, as Dr. Lucy Glancey, an aesthetic doctor and cosmetic surgeon, says, “It’s human nature that we are never happy with what we have.
-People are very self-critical and have more time to analyze themselves.”
+But even then, as Dr Lucy Glancey, an aesthetic doctor and cosmetic surgeon, says: "It’s human nature that we are never happy with what we have.
+People are very self-critical and have more time to analyse themselves."
 What’s more, the way that we see ourselves is never neutral as so much has to do with how we are trained to think and perceive ourselves.

-So although we may be a long way from being able to destabilize society and undermine the beauty standards that confine us to a limited lens of perception and interpretation, we can at least desire that one day we’ll have freed ourselves from the horrors of want… right?
+So although we may be a long way from being able to destabilise society and undermine the beauty standards that confine us to a limited lens of perception and interpretation, we can at least desire that one day we’ll have freed ourselves from the horrors of want…right?